-About Allergy Drops
+About Allergy Immunotherapy

-What is sublingual therapy?
+What is allergy immunotherapy?

 When will I start to see improvement?
 How long do I stay on the treatment?

-Can food allergies be treated with drops?
+Can food allergies be treated with immunotherapy?

-How much do drops cost?
+How much does immunotherapy cost?

 I'm interested.
 How do I begin?
 Do I need an allergy test first?